 11h45 Exercise: Sugar and Me This eye-opening exercise may bring unexpected insights for participants about their own and other people's active sugar consumption, while it is a good reminder of where healthy eating habits start and how they can even be cheaper.
 It is also a good entry point to talk about hidden sugars and fats.
 Ex.
 2 - 'Sugar and Me' (p.
-17) 12h30 Hidden Sugars and Fats Further information and some revelations regarding the unhealthiness of many processed foods that we have become very accustomed to eating on a daily basis, including some too generously oily food preparation habits.
+17) 12h30 Hidden Sugars and Fats Further information and some revelations regarding the unhealthiness of many ultra-processed foods that we have become very accustomed to eating on a daily basis, including our habits to prepare some food in ways that use far too much oil, which is very unhealthy.
 Info 3 - 'Hidden Sugars and Fats' - (p.19) + Slides - 3 13h00 Lunch Break Ensure you have communicated with the caterers well in advance that the lunch that will be served indeed consists of a healthy and balanced meal and any special dietary needs are taken care of.
-Also make sure that no cool drinks are served, only water and juice (ideally mixed 50/50 with water). ed indeed consists of a o cool drinks are served, 14h00 Part 2 - Food Groups and Healthy Eating Exercise: The Food We Eat - Introducing Food Groups Here we now engage participants in differentiating between various food groups, and we encourage reflections on 'real' and 'ideal' meals.
+Also make sure that no cool drinks are served, only water and juice (ideally mixed 50/50 with water). ved indeed consists of a no cool drinks are served, 14h00 Part 2 - Food Groups and Healthy Eating Exercise: The Food We Eat - Introducing Food Groups Here we now engage participants in differentiating between various food groups, and we encourage reflections on 'real' and 'ideal' meals.
 Ex.
 3 - 'Food Groups' (p.
 23) 15h00 Food Groups and their Nutritional Value Profound, clear, and visually appealing input, as to how an ideal meal looks like in terms of variety and proportion, incl. water and exercise.
 Info 4 - 'Food Groups' (p.
 25) + Slides - 4 + GIZ-F4R Pamphlet: 'Food Groups' 15h30 Nutrition Break Be aware of healthy snacks being served, such as fruits and sandwiches.
 Avoid sweet snacks and cool drinks, rather mix water with juice 50/50.
 15h45 Exercise: Nutrition Challenges in our Lives After a quite intense first day, this serves as opportunity for participants to reflect and connect their learning with the reality at home/out there, while it is also an opportunity for facilitators to get initial feedback from participants.
 This way we can better understand what possible challenges are, which can enable us to possibly address specific issues tomorrow during day 2.
 Ex.
 4 - 'Nutrition Challenges' (p.
 31) 16h45 Closing Round End the day with a closing round, where everyone shares: "The most valuable thing I learned today was" (= also discussed in the previous exercise) (p.
 31) 17h00 End of Day One